MotusanGroup/bhelpful/README.md

 The object passed to createRenderers is a map of your context-sensitive help content.
 The item keys can be whatever you want.
 (Only requirement is that they're unique.)
 Each key points to an object that contains:
 * selector: the CSS/jQuery selector that identifies the element(s) that will trigger context-sensitive help
-* help: an object that contains 1) the help text to display when triggered and 2) any conditions you want to check before displaying (optional)
+* help: an object or array of objects that contains:
+  * the text to display when triggered or a URL that resolves some remote content
+  * an "if" array (optional) containing any conditions you want to check before displaying
+  * a renderer function (optional) that sets up how the help will be rendered

 ## Conditions
 Conditions are what make Bhelpful so helpful.
 Most context-sensitive help is only nominally context-aware.
 You can specify conditions to check the state of the UI in real time to decide what help text to display.